-2.4.3 Efficiency gains achieved via the higher use or introduction of additional EC IT applications i.
+2.4.4 Efficiency gains achieved via the higher use or introduction of additional EC IT applications i.
 Use of Advanced Gateways for Meetings (AGM)

 In 2019 the BEREC Office introduced the EC on-line tool for organisation of meetings and expert reimbursements - AGM.
 Due to the outbreak of COVID-19 in 2020 and the limited number of physical meetings, the tool was not used frequently, neither in 2020, nor in 2021.
+Yet already in 2022 some of the meetings, such as high-level BEREC meetings, Working Group and ENG meetings were organised through the AGM tool, thus making the reimbursement process streamlined and efficient.